ClouDesire/docusaurus/docs/billing.md

 ## Coupons

-System Administrators, Vendors and Resellers can generate a coupons for each product or product plan
+Platform Administrators, Vendors and Resellers can generate a coupons for each product or product plan

 Each coupon will have a unique _code_ and a _period of validity_.
 The